henschkowski/dummyjdbc/README.md

 For more details please see the [Wiki](https://github.com/kaiwinter/dummyjdbc/wiki)

 The original dummyjdbc was extended so that it accepts the filename of the results CSV file as a comment in the statement SQL.
-The benefit beeing that also arbitrary complex querys can be used.
+The benefit being that also arbitrary complex querys can be used.

 To use the CSV-enabled driver, instantiate the driver with the following connection URL:
 ```